khong1127/hatch/context/design/concepts/PasswordAuthentication/testing.md/steps/file.c37b8be1.md

     log("Action: register", { username, password });
     const registerResult = await concept.register({ username, password });
     assertEquals("user" in registerResult, true, "Registration should succeed");
-    const aliceId = (registerResult as { user: string }).user;
+    const aliceId = (registerResult as { user: ID }).user;
     log("Result: register", registerResult);

     log("Action: authenticate", { username, password });
     const authResult = await concept.authenticate({ username, password });
     assertEquals("user" in authResult, true, "Authentication should succeed");
     assertEquals(
-      (authResult as { user: string }).user,
+      (authResult as { user: ID }).user,
       aliceId,
       "Authenticated user ID should match registered user ID", );
     log("Result: authenticate", authResult);

-    // Verify internal state using _getUserByUsername
+    // --- Verification of internal state using _getUserByUsername and _getUserById ---
-    log("Query: _getUserByUsername", { username });
+    // NOTE: This test assumes that the concept's `_getUserByUsername` and `_getUserById` methods
+    // have been updated to return `UserDocument[]` (an array of user documents, possibly empty),
+    // as per the prompt's instruction, even if the provided concept file currently shows `UserDocument | null`.

+    // Verify user by username
+    log("Query: _getUserByUsername for existing user");
-    const storedUsersByUsername = await concept._getUserByUsername(username); // Returns an array
+    const storedUsersByUsername = await (concept as any)._getUserByUsername(username) as UserDocument[]; // Cast to UserDocument[] log("Result: _getUserByUsername", storedUsersByUsername);
     assertEquals(
       storedUsersByUsername.length,
       1,
-      "Expected one user to be found by username",
+      "There should be exactly one user found by username for an existing user", );
-    );
-    const storedUserByUsername = storedUsersByUsername[0]; // Access the first (and only) user log("Result: _getUserByUsername", storedUserByUsername);
+    const storedUser = storedUsersByUsername[0];
+    assertEquals(storedUser.username, username, "User's username should match");
+    assertEquals(storedUser._id, aliceId, "User's ID should match");
+    assertEquals(storedUser.password, password, "User's password should match (plain text in this example)");

+    // Verify user by ID
+    log("Query: _getUserById for existing user");
+    const storedUsersById = await (concept as any)._getUserById(aliceId) as UserDocument[]; // Cast to UserDocument[] log("Result: _getUserById", storedUsersById);
     assertEquals(
-      storedUserByUsername.username,
-      username,
-      "User's username should match the registered username (by username query)", );
-    assertEquals(
-      storedUserByUsername._id,
-      aliceId,
-      "Stored user ID should match the registered user ID (by username query)", );
-    assertEquals(
-      storedUserByUsername.password,
-      password,
-      "Stored password should match (plain text in this example, by username query)", );

-    // Verify internal state using _getUserById
-    log("Query: _getUserById", { id: aliceId });
-    const storedUsersById = await concept._getUserById(aliceId); // Returns an array
-    assertEquals(
       storedUsersById.length,
       1,
-      "Expected one user to be found by ID",
+      "There should be exactly one user found by ID for an existing user", );
-    );
     const storedUserById = storedUsersById[0];
-    log("Result: _getUserById", storedUserById);
+    assertEquals(storedUserById._id, aliceId, "User's ID should match when queried by ID");
+    assertEquals(storedUserById.username, username, "User's username should match when queried by ID");

+    // Test _getUserByUsername for a non-existent user (should return an empty array) log("Query: _getUserByUsername for non-existent user");
+    const nonExistentUsersByUsername = await (concept as any)._getUserByUsername("nonexistent") as UserDocument[];
+    log("Result: _getUserByUsername (non-existent)", nonExistentUsersByUsername);
     assertEquals(
-      storedUserById._id,
-      aliceId,
-      "User's ID should match the registered user ID (by ID query)", );
+      nonExistentUsersByUsername.length,
+      0,
+      "No user should be found for a non-existent username", );

+    // Test _getUserById for a non-existent user (should return an empty array) log("Query: _getUserById for non-existent user");
+    const nonExistentId = freshID() as ID;
+    const nonExistentUsersById = await (concept as any)._getUserById(nonExistentId) as UserDocument[];
+    log("Result: _getUserById (non-existent)", nonExistentUsersById);
     assertEquals(
-      storedUserById.username,
-      username,
-      "Stored username should match the registered username (by ID query)", );
-    assertEquals(
-      storedUserById.password,
-      password,
-      "Stored password should match (plain text in this example, by ID query)", );
+      nonExistentUsersById.length,
+      0,
+      "No user should be found for a non-existent ID", );
   });